 - Ability to handle sensitive and confidential material in a responsible and respectful manner

 If you are completing this application because you wish to be considered for a law clerk position with the Office of Legal Counsel within the Governor’s office, the above descriptions will be largely inapplicable to you.
 Instead, please consider the following:

 - Rather than performing the duties and responsibilities outlined above, law clerks will work with the Governor’s fulltime legal staff to assist with matters related to potential and ongoing litigation, conduct research, draft legal memoranda, assist with public record requests, and aid in the implementation of record retention policies and schedules.
 There will be some opportunity for observation and participation in other department.

 - Applicants for a law clerk position must be currently enrolled as student with an accredited law school.
 2L/3L students preferred.

 - Instead of responding to one of the two provided writing sample prompts below, you should instead provide a legal writing sample.

 - Opportunity to work with top officials in the political field

 - Gain experience learning how both a professional and a political office function

 - Opportunities for professional development and networking

-Note: You will be required to upload a cover letter, resume, the above writing sample, and professional references in Word or PDF format to complete the application process.
+Note: You will be required to upload a cover letter and resume in Word or PDF format to complete the application process.
 Other required questions are noted with an asterisk.
 Please complete the application in one session - you cannot save and return to the application at a later time and the session may time out after 30 minutes of inactivity.
 Using the Google Chrome internet browser is recommended.